SAP-samples/teched2025-DT160/exercises/ex1/README.md

 4. Choose your user-specific enviromment and deploy the project into this.
 <br>![](/exercises/ex1/images/ex1.3-4.png)

-5. Select the shown destination and click on 'Deploy'.
+5. Select the shown destination (for dry run choose 'S4_SalesOrder_v4') and click on 'Deploy'.
 <br>![](/exercises/ex1/images/ex1.3-5.png)

 6. Go back to the Build Lobby, access the Control Tower and go the 'Environments'.